Ron & Tes Jolly

 6. Manipulate Food Plots

-Food plots planted with cool season seed mixtures, or cornfields planted to attract deer during fall and winter are excellent food sources for turkeys.
+Food plots planted with cool-season seed mixtures or cornfields planted to attract deer during fall and winter are excellent food sources for turkeys.
 These mixes include some annual clovers, brassicas, oats and wheat.

 7. Maximize Native Hard and Soft Mast Production

 Native hard mast thrives and produces more when competition from other plants is removed and fertilizer is applied.
-Clear brush and saplings from under good producing trees to eliminate competition and provide easy access to nuts.
+Clear brush and saplings from under good-producing trees to eliminate competition and provide easy access to nuts.
 The amount of hard mast in the pictured turkey’s crop verifies the importance of this food source.

 Soft mast such as blackberries and wild grapes are an important food source to wild turkeys.
 Periodic mowing or pruning and fertilizer application helps boost production of fruit.
+Blackberries especially are easy to grow and provide cover for quail and rabbits as well.

 8. Putting Down Roots

-9. Turkey Friendly Water
+9. Turkey-Friendly Water

-Natural creeks, streams and ponds, provide water and the vital grit and gravel necessary for the turkey’s digestive needs.
+Natural creeks, streams and ponds provide water and the vital grit and gravel necessary for the turkey’s digestive needs.
 Take note of where turkeys prefer to drink and get their grit.
 Keep the edges around those areas cleared for easy access.
 Edges around water holes located near nesting areas should be open to allow easy access and visibility to see predators for hens and young poults.

 10. Declare War on Turkey Predators